ketiovv/wpf-calc/README.md

 # wpf_calc
-A simple desktop calculator created with C#.
+A simple desktop calculator created with C# WPF.